-AR 66.
+AR 68.
 The percentage of employees, non-employee workers, and own workers covered by collective bargaining agreements is calculated using the following formulas:

-Number of employees covered by collective bargaining agreements Number of employees x 100
+$\frac{Number\ of\ employees\ covered\ by\ collective\ bargaining\ agreements}{Number\ of\ employees}\ x\ 100$

-$\frac{Number of non - employee workers covered by collective bargaining agreements}{Number of non - employee workers} x 100$
+$\frac{\textit{Number of non-employee workers covered by collective bargaining agreements}}{\textit{Number of non-employee workers}} \ x \ 100$

-Number of own workers covered by collective bargaining agreements x 100
+Number of own workers covered by collective bargaining agreements

-Number of own workers
+Number of own workers x = 100

-- AR 67.
+- AR 69.
 The employees and non-employee workers in own workforce covered by collective bargaining agreements are those individuals to whom the undertaking is obliged to apply the agreement.
 This means that if none of the employees and non-employee workers in its own workforce are covered by a collective bargaining agreement, the percentage reported is zero.
-An employee and non-employee worker in own workforce covered by more than one collective bargaining agreement only needs to be counted once. - AR 68.
+An employee and non-employee worker in own workforce covered by more than one collective bargaining agreement only needs to be counted once. - AR 70.
 This requirement is not aimed at obtaining the percentage of employees represented by a works council or belonging to trade unions, which can be different.
 The percentage of employees covered by collective bargaining agreements can be higher than the percentage of unionised employees when the collective bargaining agreements apply to both union and non-union members.
-Alternatively, the percentage of unionised employees.
-This may be the case when there are no collective bargaining agreements available or when the collective bargaining agreements available or when the collective bargaining agreements do not cover all unionised employees.
+Alternatively, the percentage of employees covered by collective bargaining agreements can be lower than the percentage of unionised employees.
+This may be the case when there are no collective bargaining agreements available or when the collective bargaining agreements do not cover all unionised employees.